metal-stack/metal-roles/partition/roles/image-cache/README.md

 For pointing your images to the image cache, you are gonna use HTTP image URLs in the metal-api.
 CoreDNS will intercept HTTP image requests on port 80 and redirect them to the partition's image cache.
 The global image store will be accessed through HTTPS in case of a cache miss.

+The cache is also capable of providing kernels and boot images configured in the metal-api.

 ## Requirements

 - Your DHCP inside your partition's PXE boot network needs to point the machines to the image cache servers for their DNS resolution